-The first layer SOM performs dimensionality reduction and represents individual postures (or other features like the first or second order dynamics of postures or their combination).
-Thus a trajectory of activity representing key postures or dynamics is unfolded during an action.
+The first layer SOM performs dimensionality reduction and forms a representation of individual postures (or other features at the lower end, like the first or second order dynamics of postures or their combination) in a topologically ordered way (which means similar postures are represented close to each other).
+When the system receives input a trajectory of activity representing key postures or dynamics is unfolded during an action.
 Since sufficiently simliar (what counts as sufficiently similar depends on the number of neurons) postures are represented by the same neuron, a particular movement carried out at various speeds will elicit the same activity trajectory in the SOM (i.e. the same sequence of activated neurons).
 Thus time invariance is achieved.
 Since similar postures are represented close to each other in a similarity ordered way in the SOM, similar movements carried out by the acting agent are represented as similar trajectories (i.e. similar sequences of activated neurons) in the SOM.

 The present activity together with a suitably long (the suitable length depends on and is optimized to the set of actions the system is trained to recognize) sequence of previous unique activity is transformed into an ordered vector representation before entering a second-layer SOM, which develops an ordered spatial representation of sequences that uniquely correponds to different actions.